awsdocs/aws-codebuild-user-guide/doc_source/bitbucket-webhook.md

 # Bitbucket webhook events<a name="bitbucket-webhook"></a>

 You can use webhook filter groups to specify which Bitbucket webhook events trigger a build\.
-For example, you can specify that a build is triggered for specified branches only\.
+For example, you can specify that a build is only triggered for changes to specific branches\.

 You can specify more than one webhook filter group\.
 A build is triggered if the filters on one or more filter groups evaluate to true\.
 When you create a filter group, you specify:

 **An event**
 For Bitbucket, you can choose one or more of the following events: